ctadel/ctadel-library/README.md

-# ctadel Library Web App
+# ctadel Web Library

-The **ctadel Library** is a web-based document management and conversational query system.
+The **ctadel Web Library** is a web-based document management and conversational query system.
 It allows users to upload documents, manage them via a role-based dashboard, and query them through a backend-managed ingestion and retrieval service.

 This monorepo includes the backend / frontend application (as a submodule), deployment configurations, and infrastructure provisioning files.